glejeune/sh-mvc/README.md

     git clone https://github.com/glejeune/sh-mvc.git

-Then tou can run the server :
+Then you can run the server :

     cd sh-mvc
     ./bin/server